schafeld/node-rest-api/README.md

 A complete REST API backend application demonstrating all HTTP methods (GET, POST, PUT, DELETE, OPTIONS) for managing an items store.

 **The [Netlify-version](https://schafeld-node-api-items-manager.netlify.app/) will only use mock data for display.
-The localhost version is running an actually separate server for the API**
+The localhost version is running an actually separate server for the API.**

 **TODO:** Attach to separate backend for live API.

 ## Features